-Empty files / binders of last year’s papers and prepare for the new school year with new labels.
+Empty files / binders of last year’s papers and prepare new labels for them to recycle and use again for the new school year.

 Sort through sports kits and recycle, donate, or repair any items.
 Make a note of what no longer fits and what you need to buy or order from the school.

 Sort through wardrobes to organise school clothes – again, recycle, donate, repair, or sell online to make some extra cash.